Conditionally compiles selected blocks of Visual Basic code.

 #If expression Then statements [ #ElseIf expression Then [ statements ] ... #ElseIf expression Then [ statements ] ] [ #Else [ statements ] ] #End If

-#ElseIf statements, optional elsewhere.
-Any expression, consisting exclusively of one or more conditional compiler constants, literals, and operators, that evaluates to
+Required for #If and #ElseIf statements, optional elsewhere.
+Any expression, consisting exclusively of one or more conditional compiler constants, literals, and operators, that evaluates to True or False.

-#If statement block, optional elsewhere.
-Visual Basic program lines or compiler directives that are compiled if the associated expression evaluates to
+Required for #If statement block, optional elsewhere.
+Visual Basic program lines or compiler directives that are compiled if the associated expression evaluates to True.

 Conditional compilation is typically used to compile the same program for different platforms.
 It is also used to prevent debugging code from appearing in an executable file.
 Code excluded during conditional compilation is completely omitted from the final executable file, so it has no effect on size or performance.